Cervicia/SatisfactoryCalculator/README.md

 # Satisfactory Calculator

 Satisfactory Calculator is a small Java GUI application for calculating the needed steps, building and resources the build a specific item.
+Visualized thanks to the [JavaFXSmartGraph](https://github.com/brunomnsilva/JavaFXSmartGraph) libary

 ## Installation